Time for the monthly Pinterest Challenge and this month, I’m making Bacon Jajangmyeon or noodles covered with bacon black bean sauce!

 - Before starting, prep all the vegetables and slice bacon.
 Set aside.
 Have all other ingredients on hand, as this cooking goes quickly.

 - Cook bacon on medium high heat until the edges are crispy. .
-Drain excess oil, keeping 2 T. in the pan and 1 T. on reserve for later.
+Drain excess oil, keeping 2 T. in the pan with the bacon.
+Save 1 T. of drained oil for later.

 - Start to boil water for noodles.
 Follow package directions for cooking.
 Set aside when done.